staten-island-tech/unit-2-data-types-beamedbynova/data.md

 for i in values:
     print(i)
 ```
-You may noticed the following
+You may noticed the following:

 1. We can store different data types inside a list, they do not need to be the same.
 2.  if we print the variable "values" we can see the entire list
 3. If we use a for loop we can easily iterate through the list and access the values.